- Published on

 "Well, a VC told me the TAM is too small and not fundable," He said.

-After a few more questions, I realized Sam had given up all his ideas for the same reason - "Not a billion-dollar idea".
-What's worse is that he works at a growth-stage startup.
-All he sees is double-digit MoM growth and how "easy" it is to unlock more growth.
-So he assumes it's the idea itself that causes the massive scale and growth.
+After a few more questions, I realized Sam had given up all his ideas for the same reason - "Not a unicorn idea".
+Because he works at a growth-stage startup, all he sees is double-digit MoM growth and how "easy" it is to unlock growth at scale.
+He assumes it's the idea itself that causes the massive scale and growth.

 But here is the problem - big ideas are difficult to execute, especially for first-time founders.
-Ideas like social networks, CRMs, messaging tools, etc may sound like a unicorn idea, but they are hard to get started.
+Ideas like social networks, marketplaces, messaging apps, etc may sound like a unicorn idea, but they are hard to get started.

-So instead of building a social network, how about making a social app for a niche user group?
+So instead of building a social network, how about making a social app for some niche groups first?

-I'm not saying you need to pursue all your small ideas, but rejecting them purely based on the projected scale is not wise.
-If your idea has interests from potential users, you should give it a try.
-You never know how big it can become.
+I’m not suggesting you pursue every small idea, but rejecting an idea purely based on its initially projected scale isn’t wise.
+If your concept genuinely sparks interest among potential users, it’s worth exploring.
+You never know how large it could eventually grow.